stellar/go/services/horizon/internal/docs/reference/endpoints/fee-stats.md

   laboratoryUrl:
 ---

-This endpoint gives useful information about fee stats in the last 5 ledgers.
+This endpoint gives useful information about per-operation fee stats in the last 5 ledgers.
 It can be used to predict a fee set on the transaction that will be submitted to the network.

-Note: This endpoint was originally `/operation_fee_stats`, and is subject for removal in `0.18.0`.
+Note: This endpoint was originally `/operation_fee_stats`, which is subject for removal in `0.18.0`.

 ## Request